 The University of Sydney (informally, USyd or USYD) is an Australian public research university in Sydney, Australia.
-Founded in 1850, it was Australia's first university and is regarded as one of the world's leading universities.
-The university is colloquially known as one of Australia's sandstone universities.
+Founded in 1850, it was Australia's first university and is regarded as one of the world's leading faculties.
+It's is colloquially known as one of Australia's sandstone universities.
 Its campus is ranked in the top 10 of the world's most beautiful universities by the British Daily Telegraph and The Huffington Post, spreading across the inner-city suburbs of Camperdown and Darlington.
-The university comprises 9 faculties and university schools, through which it offers bachelor, master and doctoral degrees.
+The university comprises nine faculties and university schools, through which it offers bachelor, master and doctoral degrees.
 In 2014 it had 33,505 undergraduate and 19,284 graduate students.

 Citizen Science has been a big part of the university for decades, involving the general public in many different projects.